rabiddonkey33/nematicscode/README.md

   ## interface.c
   Serves as a backend for example.c to interact with.
 You will be modifying this much less than example.c but there are a few things to keep in mind
   In interface.c the boundary conditions for the velocities have been set such that the two walls along the x axis are periodic and every other wall is no slip.
-This begins on line 104.
+The boundary conditions are set in two different places, beginning on lines 104 and 310 respectively.
+You must modify the mob variables in each for loop to fit whatever boundary conditions you wish to create. .
 Additionally the director field is defined in the same manner as in example.c in 2 places.
 Remember to modify sections starting at lines 92 and 295. each instance of the variables dist and rcore should be the same across example.c and interface.c.
 ## run.sh
 This code tells the HPCC how to run example.
 Simply make sure that cpus-per-task is equal to your NUMPROCS in example.c.
 Also change the mail-user variable from my email to whatever your email is.